limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 To be honest, the page was giving a lot of Mandarin's Lessons vibe in Iron Man 3.
 I got petrified for a while.
 I didn't know what to think until hours later. :laughing:

-I did my best to determine the directories and files starting at this level.
-This is what I find.
+I did my best to determine the directories and files at this level.
+This is what I found.

 + `/resources` has directory indexing
 + `/icons` has directory indexing